mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 	"type" : "movie"
 }
 ```
+:right_arrow: This method only works if the **value** is not an object.
+We will cover how to access objects in an array in a later exercise.

 **Exercise 9** :computer:

 * array position (for eg: arrays whose first element match a particular criteria)